 - Metallic water.
 If you turn on your hot water to find that it has a metallic smell or taste to it, it’s a sign that your tank is breaking down and rusting away from the inside out.
 Metal flakes may be making their way into your water supply, so it’s important to find a replacement as soon as possible.

 - Leaks.
 Hot water temperatures can cause wear and tear over time.
 When metal heats and cools, it expands and retracts.
 Over the course of several years, it can damage your tank.
 Leaks are a major plumbing issue so if you ever notice any water dripping or pooling you should call Quick Relief Plumbing as soon as possible.

-If you are experiencing any of these issues in your home, call Quick Relief!
-We are offering $150 OFF a new water heater purchase and installation.
-Contact us today to schedule your service!
+If you are experiencing any of these issues in your home, call Quick Relief Plumbing.
+Contact us today to schedule your service.